 While growing up, I thought, “One day, I’m going to be an astronaut.”
 At some point, that dream changed and I wanted to be a professional water skier!
 Is that even a full-time profession?
 That dream changed too when I won second place in our school’s talent show performing a Barry Manilow song.
-You’re probably asking, “Barry who?”
-Anyway, that’s when I knew I would be a rock star!
+If you’re asking, “Barry who?”, Siri can help with that answer!

 I still haven’t made it to space, I haven’t been on my slalom ski since dislocating my shoulder, and I’m pretty sure the rock star days have passed me by!
-Years ago if people would have told me my career would take me around the world speaking and writing books, I would have thought they were crazy!
+Years ago if people would have told me my career would take me around the world speaking, writing books and eventually becoming a pastor in Nashville, I would have thought they were crazy!
 But here I am doing things I never dreamed I would do!

 What do you dream about doing with your life?

 Have you asked God to show you what career(s) He has for you?
 He will if you ask Him.
 He may not reveal this to you right away, but in His way and time, God will make clear to you His plans.
-In the meantime, whatever is before you each day – studying for exams, taking care of a younger sibling, volunteering in your community – God expects you to work hard in all you do.
+In the meantime, whatever is before you each day, God expects you to work hard in all you do.